 What is the Psychoanalytic Psychotherapy Clinic?

 The Psychoanalytic Psychotherapy Clinic offers Psychoanalytic Psychotherapy to adults aged 18+.
-The Clinic will open in Letterkenny, County Donegal in early 2018.
+The Clinic will open in Letterkenny, County Donegal in 2018.
+It will serve Counties Donegal, Sligo, Derry/Londonderry, Tyrone and Antrim.

 Noreen Giffney BA (Hons), PhD, MSc, Clin Dip, MIFPP, MICP